GitHubDragonFly/Android_Phone_Test/README.md

 * Note: This app can be installed on a tablet as well.
-You could go about removing all android:screenOrientation="sensorPortrait" entries from AndroidManifest and adding android:configChanges="orientation|screenSize|screenLayout|keyboardHidden" just below android:name=".MainActivity" to achieve any orientation on the tablet and prevent the MainActivity from resetting.
+You could go about removing all android:screenOrientation="sensorPortrait" entries from AndroidManifest and adding android:configChanges="orientation|screenSize|screenLayout|keyboardHidden" just below android:name=".MainActivity" to achieve any orientation on the tablet and prevent the MainActivity from restarting when orientation changes.
 Otherwise it will be portrait orientation only.

 Intended to be used solely as a testing tool (not fit for any production environment).